Ashley Bashioum

+Early years

+The daughter of a plastic surgeon and a former model, Bashioum grew up in Minneapolis with no interest in acting.
+She became a member of her school's varsity swimming team when she was 13 years old.
+She began to consider acting when she accompanied her brother to Los Angeles for his auditions.
+She also auditioned while she was there.
+Despite receiving no callbacks, her interest in acting grew, and she took classes in that subject after she returned home.
+She auditioned again in 1999, and a role on The Young and the Restless resulted.

 Career

 She starred on The Young and the Restless as Mackenzie Browning from 1999 to 2002 and from 2004 to 2005.
 In 2007, she was in the "B" movie Flight of the Living Dead: Outbreak on a Plane.
 In 2003, she did an episode of The Shield.
+She retired from acting in 2013 when she married Trevor Conner.